lane-webperformance/legion-starter-pack/docs/motivation.md

 Scriptable
 ----------

 Legion is a Node.js library written in vanilla JavaScript.
-Legion is designed to leverage the wealth of publicly available JavaScript software to test almost any kind of network-enabled service you can imagine.
+Part of the intent of Legion is to leverage the wealth of publicly available JavaScript software to test almost any kind of network-enabled service you can imagine.

 JavaScript today is both expressive and easy to learn, with mature tooling, and works smoothly as a functional, object-oriented, or just an everyday get-it-done scripting language, depending on your need.

 We can assume that most organizations that develop network-enabled services employ at least a few developers with JavaScript experience.

-If we made any other choice of platform we would not have this golden triad of capabilities: broad library support, excelent software engineering, and accessability for end-users.
+If we made any other choice of platform we would not have this golden triad of
+capabilities: broad library support, versatile software engineering, and accessibility for end-users.

 Adaptable
 ---------

-Legion is designed as a family of loosly-coupled libraries and tools.
+Legion is designed as a family of loosely-coupled libraries and tools.
 Support for building test scripts is separate from the metrics reporting format, which is again separate from command-and-control, and so on.